 Arriving at the end of Hole in the Rock road, you can check in the Visitor Registration.

 Exploring the area, trying to find a good campsite.

 Can you believe the expedition brought over 1,000 people and hundreds of wagons up this?!

 It’s much bigger and wider than I was expecting – it had to be at least 100 feet or more across.

 The light on the rock and lake is really pretty at sunset.

-You can hike down to the bottom of Lake Powell - it's about 1,000 ft of descent, so just remember that you need to hike back up.
-My partner hiked down and up and it took him close around an hour at a past pace.
-I did see one child hiking up it, but he was in tears lol.
+You can hike down to the bottom of Lake Powell – it’s about 1,000 ft of descent, so just remember that you need to hike back up.
+My partner hiked down and up and it took him close around an hour at a fast pace.
+I did see one child hiking up it, but he was in tears LOL.

 Checking out the view from the ridge.

 You can camp anywhere you like, but just remember that you do need a free backcountry camping permit that you can get from the visitor center.
 Not only is it a way for the Interagency to calculate how many people are camping in the area per night, but it is a good paper trail in case you get lost, stuck, etc.

 My friends decided to set up their tents right by the car.
 You can see there is plenty of space to camp.